DeBau/VoronMods/Top Bowden Guide/readme.md

 ### If the joint doesn`t move
 - 1st check your printer settings.
 There`s a distance of 0,25mm between the joint and the body
 - 2nd - try the 0,4mm clearance versions
+- 3rd download the cad file and customize it

 ## Works great with